Brussels / 31 January & 1 February 2026

 László Kupcsik Bioinformatics & Computational Biology 15:45 16:00

-Nf-core proteinfold: a community-driven open source pipeline for deep learning based protein structure prediction methods
+nf-core proteinfold: a community-driven open source pipeline for deep learning based protein structure prediction methods

 Jose Espinosa-Carrasco Bioinformatics & Computational Biology 16:05 16:20